Eyobiel-12/awet-clok-system/ENV_VARIABLES.md

-# Your Environment Variables for Deployment
+w# Your Environment Variables for Deployment

 ## ✅ Required Variables (Copy these to your deployment platform)